stormmuller/PixelForge/README.md

 ![logo](assets/pixel-forge-logo.png)

-Forge is a browser based, code only game engine.
-It has everything you'd expect from an engine including rendering, auio, input, animations, ecs, etc.
+Forge is a browser-based, code only game engine.
+It has everything you'd expect from an engine, including rendering, audio, input, animations, ECS, etc.

 ## Installation
 Clone the repository and install the dependencies: